Indian airlines to add new jets in booming aviation market

-HYDERABAD, March 8 (Reuters) - Indian airlines Jet Airways , SpiceJet Ltd and AirAsia India are planning to add new jets to their fleets as they look to expand in the world’s fastest-growing aviation market, the carriers said on Thursday.
+HYDERABAD (Reuters) - Indian airlines Jet Airways (JET.NS), SpiceJet Ltd (SPJT.BO) and AirAsia India are planning to add new jets to their fleets as they look to expand in the world’s fastest-growing aviation market, the carriers said on Thursday.

 Domestic Indian passenger traffic increased by 17.9 percent in January from a year earlier, marking the 41st consecutive month of double-digit growth, the International Air Transport Association said in a monthly update released on Thursday.